teamtechkenya/Job-Recruitment-Systeme/README.md

-# Job-Recruitment-Systeme
+# Job-Recruitment-System
 This is the project for recruiting people into a jobs done by teamtechkenya nembers.

-The system should:
+#The system should:
 1.Provide user registration/login.
 2. Record all details  of applicant.
 3.Provide password recovery.